feathersjs-ecosystem/feathers-swagger/README.md

 - `idType` (*optional*) - The swagger type of ids used in paths for this service
 - `definition`(also `schema` for openapi v3) (*optional*) - Swagger definition of the model of the service, will be merged into global definitions (with all additional generated definitions)
 - `definitions`(also `schemas` for openapi v3) (*optional*) - Swagger definitions that will merged in the global definitions
-- `securities` (*optional*) - Array of operation names that are secured by global security definition, use `all` to enable security for all operations of the service
+- `securities` (*optional*) - Array of operation names that are secured by global security definition, use `'all'` to enable security for all operations of the service
+- `multi` (*optional*) - Array of operation names that will also be available in "multi mode" (without id path parameter to operate on multiple resources), use `'all'` to enable it for all operations that support it
 - `operations` (*optional*) - Object with specifications for the operations / methods of the service.
 [Support path keys to update specific nested structures](#path-support-to-update-nested-structures).
   - `find`|`get`|`create`|`update`|`patch`|`remove`|`nameOfCustomMethod` - Custom (parts of the) specification for the operation, can alternatively be set as doc property of the method.
+To disable the generation set to false.
+  - `updateMulti`|`patchMulti`|`removeMulti` - if "multi mode" is enabled for the specific method, custom parts of the specification can be overwritten.
 To disable the generation set to false.
   - `all` - Custom (parts of the) specification for all operations.
 - `refs` (*optional*) - Change the refs that are used for different operations: findResponse, getResponse, createRequest, createResponse, updateRequest, updateResponse, patchRequest, patchResponse, removeResponse, {customMethodName[Request|Response]}
 - `pathParams` (*optional*) - Object with param name as key and the definition as value, should be used when using "global" path parameters